 Con Bad for Vim users

 Vim was designed on QWERTY.
-The HJKL "arrow" keys still kind of work in Dvorak, but their positions make less sense in Colemak.
+The HJKL "arrow" keys still work in Dvorak, but their positions make less sense in Colemak.

 Con Designed for English